edgedb/edgedb/docs/cli/edgedb_instance/edgedb_instance_create.rst

 .. note::

-    The ``edgedb instance create`` command is not intended for use with self-hosted production instances.
-You can follow one of our :ref:`deployment guides <ref_guide_deployment>` for information on how to create one of these instances.
+    The ``edgedb instance create`` command is not intended for use with self-hosted instances.
+You can follow one of our :ref:`deployment guides
+    <ref_guide_deployment>` for information on how to create one of these
+    instances.

 EdgeDB Cloud